About

 Government Charts of Accounts (COA) are the most promising avenue to identify government entities.
 Working on "getting aid on budget" from 2010 to 2016, Publish What You Fund showed that it was both important and feasible to map aid flows to government administrative classifications, which are part of the Charts of Accounts.
 Subsequent discussions in the IATI Technical Advisory Group in 2017 reaffirmed the possibility of using these classifications to identify government entities.

 The methodology is simple.
-For each country, the organisation identifier consists of:
+For each country, the organisation identifier for a central government body consists of:

 For example, in Liberia (LR), the following codes are used for government entities: